 How To Keep The Inside Of Your Makeup Bag Clean

 For personal makeup bags/travel bags, take the essentials.
-My advice is no more than 10 products and buy travel size.
+My advice is no more than 10 products and buy travel-sized.
 This will help with having room in your bag.
 Here are my recommendations:

 1) Foundation with SPF or Tinted Moisturizer